CMassa/cmassa.github.io/_posts/2025-02-27-thm-writeup-opacity.md

 Finding means that our changed `backup.inc.php` file should be already being executed.
 So all indicates that if we run a listener on port 5555 we should be getting root reverse shell due to file being run as `root` user and be able to get the flag.

-Since `script.php` runs as `root`, our modified `backup.inc.php` should already be executing.
-Everything points to the fact that if we set up a listener on port 5555, we should receive a root reverse shell which will grant us access as `root` and hence to proof flag

 *Note: After inspecting pspy output for some time it looks like runs are being made every 5 minutes.
 So shell would pop after that time passes by.*

 ```bash